 5 Questions to Ask Before Pulling the Plug on Your Association Magazine

-This puts into question all legacy programs, including your association’s flagship publication, a once venerated communications asset that has come under fire recently as production costs have increased and revenues have decreased.
-But before you cut too deep, ask yourself and your organization’s senior leadership the following five questions—questions that may produce answers that put your communications strategy into perspective.
+This puts into question all legacy programs, including flagship publications, a once-venerated communications asset that has come under fire recently as production costs have increased and revenues have decreased.
+But before you cut too deep, ask yourself and your organization’s senior leadership the following five questions — questions that may produce answers that put your communications strategy into perspective.